rajanshresth/Git-to-Blog/README.md

 ## 🚀 How It Works

-1. GitHub push triggers webhook
-2. FastAPI receives payload and fetches diffs
+1. User connects their GitHub account via OAuth and selects repositories to track
+2. (Optional) GitHub webhook triggers for real-time updates on selected repos
+3. FastAPI backend fetches all commits for each user daily
-3. Langchain summarizes code changes
+4. Langchain summarizes daily code changes into a single blog post
-4. `.mdx` file is generated with title, tags, and meta
+5. `.mdx` file is generated with title, tags, and meta
-5. File is saved (GitHub/SQLite)
+6. File is saved (GitHub/SQLite)
-6. Next.js dynamically renders the post
+7. Next.js dynamically renders the post

 ---